 DAY 4: CONNECT WITH NATURE

 Take to one of the many nature conservancies either on horse-back, mountain bike, quad bike or foot.
 No matter what your mode of transportation, birding in the area is great (so take your binoculars with).
 Meander down the coastal footpath to the impressive ‘Klipgat’ sandstone caves where archaeologists have uncovered some of the earliest human remains of Homo sapiens.
 An afternoon scenic charter flight over the bay with Overberg Aviation offers a truly different view of the whales lazing in the waves.

 DAY 5: EXPLORE FUTHER AFIELD

-Go for a hike on the path leading from Whale Huys Eco Villa and learn about the local fynbos vegetation from Christoff, a local guide with an impressive knowledge.
+Go for a hike on the path leading from Whale Huys Eco Villa and learn about the local fynbos vegetation.
 For farther trails, follow one of the hiking trails in the Kogelberg Nature Reserve in the Hottentots Holland Mountains (entrance near Kleinmond).
 From there, proceed to Betty’s Bay to see the Stony Point African penguin colony.

 DAY 6: WINE, CHEESE AND BRAAI

 Tour the wineries of the Stanford Valley wine route and buy a few bottles to enjoy for the rest of your stay.
 If you’d like to add to your cellar back home, we suggest you visit the wine shop called “Wine Village” in Hermanus.
 Their selection, knowledge and service will ensure your bottles get to your home safely.
 Visit the Kleinrivier cheese farm (also a great picnic spot with baskets available from the cheesery) to stock up.
 Hermanus also has a local crafts market for traditional African souvenirs near the waterfront.
 Return to your holiday home (Whale Huys Eco Villa, of course) and prepare a delicious braai (barbecue) at the braai lounge next to the pool!